mantidproject/dockerfiles/development/readme.md

 ### Python 3

 The required packages for building Mantid against Python 3 (as described [here](http://developer.mantidproject.org/Python3.html#id2)) are installed on the Ubuntu Xenial and Bionic images.
-If you wish to build against Python 3 you need to specify the `-DPYTHON_EXECUTABLE=/usr/bin/python3` parameter to `cmake` and append `-python3` to the ParaView directory.
+If you wish to build against Python 3 you need to specify the `-DPYTHON_EXECUTABLE=/usr/bin/python3` parameter to `cmake`.

 ### Network proxy